-First, you need to make sure that you have a full or at least more than half tank of propane gas.
-Propane tanks can be purchased locally at a grocery or convenient store.
+First, you need to make sure that you have a full or at least more than a half tank of propane gas.
+Propane tanks can be purchased locally at a grocery or convenience store.
 Next, you need to read the package on your turkey to see how many pounds it is to determine how long you will fry your turkey.
-A good sized turkey is about 10 – 20 lbs.
+A good-sized turkey is about 10 – 20 lbs.

 You need to thaw out your turkey at least two days prior to the day you deep fry it depending on the size of the turkey.
-While larger sized turkeys will need more than 2 days to completely thaw.
+While larger-sized turkeys will need more than 2 days to completely thaw.
 Once thawed, you need to remove the giblets and the neck from the turkey’s cavity.
-You can either discard this or use it for gray and stuffing.
+You can either discard this or use it for gravy and stuffing.

 Deep Frying Turkey

 Assuming that you have already prepared and used a Turkey Brine Recipe (optional), your turkey is ready for cooking.
 According to your deep fryer’s instructions, connect your propane tank to the burner and light it starting with a low flame.
 Pour in the high-quality cooking oil into the stockpot and fill it to the oil fill line.
 Make sure that your thermometer is attached accordingly to your deep fryer.
 Slowly increase the flame until the oil reaches a temperature between 325 to 350 degrees Fahrenheit.